 TABS Summer Session features an integrated suite of professional workshops taught by a dynamic and diverse group of proven leaders.
 The concentration of industry experience, detailed attention, camaraderie and passion for boarding school education will benefit most every member of your school’s faculty, staff or administration.

 THIS IS THE LIFE!
-BOOT CAMP is designed especially for newbies to kick off the week, then stay on to enhance their learning in one of the other specialized sessions.
+BOOT CAMP is designed especially for newbies to kick off the week, then stay on to enhance their learning in one of three other specialized sessions.
 Please note the content and value is distinctly different from that of the ResLife Academy.

 THIS IS THE LIFE!
 BOOT CAMP • July 18-20

 This program offers an inspiring introduction to working on a boarding school campus, from the personal (privacy, connection, boundaries and balance) to the professional (the legal and policy issues of supervising minors).
 A perfect launching pad whether you’ll spend most of your time in the classroom, on the field, behind a desk, on the road, in the dorm – or all of the above!